 "Right."
 Audrey began humming as she pulled out a gray cardigan with black trim, a pair of light jeans, and a pair of black ballet flats.

 "Guess I should probably pick out something to wear so we're not late on the first day…" Andy thought as he opened his suitcase.
 He rifled through the rumpled mess of clothing until he found what he wanted: a fading gray Rolling Stones t-shirt and a pair of snug blue jeans.
 "Perfect."
 He laid his clothes out on the chair that he had placed near the end of his bed, along with his black Converse high tops and navy sweatshirt.

 "I hope the people there are nice."
 Audrey said as she laid her outfit out on the chair by her sewing machine.

 "Audrey, relax.
 We're going to be fine.
 I know things weren't great back in England, but think of this as a fresh start."

 "Look, let's just try to get some sleep, yeah?
 We'll fret about this in the morning."

 "Yeah, I suppose."

-"Good night, Anthony."
+"Good night, Andy."
 The twins turned out their lights, turned on their alarms, and went to sleep.